Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Introduction

-In the literature, it has been investigated the dynamics of ion transmission utilizing the classical transport theory \cite{FBL,CJW, Z}.
-We believe that the quantumness should be taken into account from the fundamental level of quantum theory for the nano-scale ion channels and the sub-nanoscale (atomic) ion dynamics.
-A single ion channel can be analogous to a quantum molecular or atomic junction between the intracellular and extracellular ionic solutions.
-In this work, we propose a resonant level tunneling junction to depict such ionic junction for ion channel dynamics.
-The resonant level tunneling system in nanoelectronics is made with a double barrier coupled with two electrode leads and forced by external voltages.
-The central region between the double barriers are described as an artificial atom with quantized energy levels.
-Consequently, this physical process is analogous to the ions transmitting through a single ion channel (Fig.~\ref{fig1:ion channel}).
-The two electrode leads in the resonant level tunneling system correspond to the intracellular and extracellular ionic solutions in ion channels.
-In the last decade, we have developed a very general non-equilibrium time-dependent quantum transport theory \cite{TuZhang2008,JTZY, LZ2012,YLZ,YZ2017,YLZ2023} for nanoelectronics and quantum materials.
-This allows us to analyze the ion transport phenomenon in the nervous system microscopically in terms of non-equilibrium quantum transport dynamics.
-In this non-equilibrium quantum transport dynamical theory, the ion tunnelings through the ion channel and the associated memory effects can be analyzed quantum mechanically.
-This could provide a new research avenue to investigate the quantum memory dynamics of ion channels in the nervous system.
+To implement this idea, we propose a multi-level quantum tunneling junction model to depict such a molecular junction.
+The quantum electronic tunneling systems in nanoelectronics typically consist of a double-barrier structure coupled with two electrode leads under an applied external voltage \cite{HJ1996}.
+The central region between the double barriers is described as an artificial atom with quantized energy levels.
+In the last two decades, we have developed a systematic time-dependent non-equilibrium quantum transport theory \cite{TuZhang2008,JTZY, LZ2012,YLZ,YZ2017,YLZ2023} for nanoelectronics and quantum materials.
+This allows us to extend this framework to analyze the ion transport phenomenon in the nervous system microscopically.
+Within this dynamical transport theory, the ion tunnelings through the ion channel and the associated memory effects can be analyzed quantum mechanically.
+In particular, the memory effects in the tunneling dynamics can be captured by the dissipative memory kernel and the noise (fluctuations with memory) in the non-Markovian quantum Langevin equation \cite{YLZ}, which characterizes the general non-Markovian behavior of open quantum systems and the non-Markovian nature arises from retarded feedback through the reservoirs \cite{ZLXTN,WMZ2019}.
+Here, the intracellular and extracellular ionic solutions near the ion channel serve as the two-terminal reservoir leads, and the memory kernel of the non-Markovian quantum Langevin equation is determined by the strength and the time scale of ions in the intracellular and extracellular ion solutions coupled to the ions in the ion channel.
+This framework enables us to investigate the quantum memory of ion dynamics in the ion channel from the very fundamental quantum level.